Hyperlite Stuff/Sack Pillow Overview

-Pillows have always been a challenge for me, waking up throughout the night to restuff my stuff sacks with clothes or fluff up the flattened out ball of brick-like clothing.
+Pillows have always been a challenge for me, waking up throughout the night to restuff my stuff sacks with clothes or fluff up the flattened-out ball of brick-like clothing.
 The Hyperlite is a good solution for a better night’s sleep, and proper sleep can’t be stressed enough if you are hiking 10-15 hours a day.
-Like all of my other gear, the pillow is also multi-functional, which always gets a checkmark.
+Like all of my other gear, the pillow is multi-functional and always gets a checkmark.